...

 And what does the True Wealth return look like, or what does the robo advisor do anyway?

 True Wealth Performance is very similar to the market, but more on that later.
-The Robo Advisor offers you as an investor a very cheap and easy access to ETFs or passive investments.
+The Robo Advisor offers you as an investor a very inexpensive and easy access to ETFs or passive investments.

 The True Wealth fees look very attractive.
 How the platform works, what the advantages and disadvantages are, or about the True Wealth alternatives, you will learn below.